Dangomimikyu/Tongtong/README.md

 # Tongtong
-Simple rhythm RTS game with individual unit management Made in Unity Engine with a customer EventMangaer system
+Simple rhythm RTS game with individual unit management Made in Unity Engine with a custom EventManager system